-ForMAP Browser Internet Explorer 8 (we recommend 10+ for full functionality) Firefox 4.0+ Chrome 12.0+ Edge 25.0+ Internet Connection High speed internet connection.
-There is no logout button Must close Browser to log in with different eAuth ID
+ForMAP Browser Internet Explorer 8 (we recommend 10+ for full functionality Firefox 4.0+ Chrome 12.0+ Edge 25.0+ Internet Connection High speed internet connection.
+There is no logout button Must close and reopen Browser or clear cookies to log in with different eAuth/Login.gov credentials eAuthentication and USDA Users eAuthentication accounts are available for USDA employees and used to be available for non-USDA "Customers" - e.g., state employees, contractors, institution and non-profit staff.
+These accounts allow users to perform functions such as submitting forms electronically, completing surveys online, checking the status of a USDA account and logging on to official web applications, such as SMART.